Phase transitions in exponential random graphs: Introduction

 \section{Introduction}

-We will treat a class of models of `dense' random graphs, that is, simple graphs on $n$ vertices in which the average number of edges is of order $n^2$.
-More specifically we will consider exponential random graphs in which dependence between the random edges is defined through some finite graph, in imitation of the use of potential energy to provide dependence between particle states in a grand canonical ensemble of statistical physics.
-Exponential random graphs have been widely studied (see \cite{F1, F2} for a range of recent work) since the pioneering work on the independent case by Erd\H{o}s and R\'enyi \cite{ER}.
-We will concentrate on the phenomenon of phase transitions which can emerge for dependent variables.
-Following analyses using mean-field and other uncontrolled approximations (see \cite{PN1, PN2}) there has recently been important progress by Chatterjee and Diaconis \cite{CD}, including the first rigorous proof of singular dependence on parameters.
+We will treat a class of models of large, ``dense'' random graphs, that is, simple graphs on $n$ vertices in which the average number of edges is of order $n^2$.
+More specifically we will consider two-parameter families of exponential random graphs in which dependence between the random edges is defined through certain finite subgraphs $H_2$, in imitation of the use of potential energy to provide dependence between particle states in a grand canonical ensemble of statistical physics.
+Intuitively, the two parameters allow one to adjust the density of edges and the density of subgraphs $H_2$, and analyze the extent to which specific values of these densities ``interfere'' with one another.
+Exponential random graphs have been widely studied (see \cite{F1,F2} for a range of recent work) since the pioneering work on the independent case by Erd\H{o}s and R\'enyi \cite{ER}.
+We will concentrate on the phenomenon of phase transitions which can emerge for dependent variables: a sharp, unambiguous partition of parameter ranges separating those values in which changes in parameters lead to smooth changes in the two densities, from those special parameter values where the response in the densities is singular.
+This subject has attracted enormous interest in mathematics, as well as in various applied disciplines (some references may be found, e.g., in H\"{a}ggstr\"{o}m and Jonasson~\cite{HJ}).
+Analyses using mean-field and other uncontrolled approximations (see, e.g., \mbox{\cite{PN1,PN2}}) have predicted such partitions, but with some qualitative error which we discuss in the last section.
+There has recently been important progress by Chatterjee and Diaconis \cite{CD}, including the first rigorous proof of singular dependence on parameters.
 We will extend their result both in the class of models and parameter values under control and provide an appropriate formalism of phase structure for such models.

-\section{Statement of Results}
+\section{Statement of results}

-We consider the class of models in which the probability of the simple graph $G_n$ on $n$ vertices is given by:
+We consider the class of models in which the probability of the simple graph $G_n$ on $n$ vertices is given by

-where: $H_1$ is an edge, $H_2$ is any finite simple graph with $p\ge 2$ edges, $\psi_n=\psi_n(\beta_1,\beta_2)$ is the normalization constant, $t(H,G_n)$ is the density of graph homomorphisms $H \to G_n$:
+where $H_1$ is an edge, $H_2$ is any finite simple graph with $p\ge 2$ edges, $\psi_n=\psi_n(\beta_1,\beta_2)$ is the normalization constant, $t(H,G_n)$ is the density of graph homomorphisms $H \to G_n$

 and $V(\cdot)$ denotes the vertex set.
 Expectation of a real function of a random graph is denoted $\E_{\beta_1,\beta_2}\{\cdot\}$.
-Our main results are the following.
+Our main results are the following. \begin{theorem} For any allowed $H_2$, the pointwise limit